jsreddy3/Dog-Breed-Classifier/README.md

 ## Prerequisite Files and Structures
 First, you need a Jupyter Notebook.
 I do all my code through [Anaconda](https://www.anaconda.com).
 Next, you need a GPU or a CPU.
-I highly recommend a GPU; if you're following along with the Udacity Nanodegree there should be one available.
+I highly recommend a GPU.
 Next, you're going to need the files.
 Go to the recommendations and instructions I attached in the "What You Need to Get Started" Section; I would use 7zip to download the dog and human datasets, as explained by @udacity.
 You also need PyTorch and its corresponding libraries.
 You can check out some installation instructions on the [PyTorch website](https://pytorch.org/get-started/previous-versions/)
 A portion of the project uses a face detector.
 You can find that on [this Kaggle site](https://pytorch.org/get-started/previous-versions/).
 For some reason this does not seem to work unless you have created your own Kaggle account (free).